T-x-T/dukatia/website/content/docs/installation-unraid.md

 ---
 title: 'Installation on Unraid'
-description: 'How to install TxTs Treasury on Unraid'
+description: 'How to install dukatia on Unraid'
 ---

 ## Installation on Unraid